JPETTomography/j-pet-framework-examples/TimeCalibration_lifetime/PARAMETERS.md

 Leading and Trailing edge.
 Default value: 25 000 ps.

 SignalFinder_UseCorruptedSigCh_bool
----Indication if Signal Finder module should use signal channels flagged as Corrupted in the previous task.
+--- Indication if Signal Finder module should use signal channels flagged as Corrupted in the previous task.
 Default value: false

 HitFinder_VelocityFile_std::string